-Notice must be given to both parents of various rights they retain after divorce, especially that they have the right to (1) obtain certain education, health, and religious records of the child, and (2) attend school conferences, unless a court waives the right to protect the parent's or child's welfare.
+Notice must be given to both parents of various rights they retain after divorce, especially that they have the right to (1) obtain certain education, health, police, and religious records of the child, and (2) attend school conferences and be notified of an illness or if the child is a victim of a crime.
+The court may waive these rights in order to protect the parent's or child's welfare.
 Minn.
 Stat. §§ 120A.22, subd.
 1a; 518.17, subd.
 3